Lovely-XPP/OCUpdater/README.md

 ## To Do

 - [x] Mount EFI
-- [ ] Arrow to Choose EFI when Encountering More Than 1 EFI
+- [x] Allow to Choose EFI when Encountering More Than 1 EFI
 - [x] Hide Password Input
 - [x] Gengerate update information
 - [x] Network connection check